Colombia–El Salvador relations

 The Republic of Colombia and the Republic of El Salvador have maintained a friendly relationship since the 19th century.
 Between the two countries there are organizations such as the Colombia-El Salvador Joint Drug Commission, the Joint Commission for Technical, Scientific, Educational, Cultural and Sports Cooperation and the Bilateral Consultation and Coordination Mechanism.
+Colombia has an embassy in San Salvador, while El Salvador has an embassy in Bogotá.
 Both nations are members of the Association of Caribbean States, Community of Latin American and Caribbean States, Organization of American States, Organization of Ibero-American States and the United Nations.